runexec/Flamekit/README.md

 ### Fragments

- * Creates Files
- * Creates Code

 Fragments are text patterns that trigger file or project altering events after a document has been saved.
-Limitations being that only one per-line may exist.
+Limitations being that only one Fragment per-line may exist.

 Provided names, convert into `EEX` `render` or `LEEX` `live_component` strings, and create files to match the tag.
 The files produced will match the names provided, and result in new files being placed in `assets/css/` and the parent document directory with their relative associated paths.

+ * Creates Files
+ * Creates Code

 ###### Example Document:

 `example_web/hello/hello_world.html.eex`